openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-display.md

 > **Note:**
 >
-> This document only introduces error codes specific to this module.
+> The following describes only the error codes specific to this module.
 For general error codes, please refer to the [Universal Error Code Documentation](cj-errorcode-universal.md).

 ## 1400001 Invalid Display Device

-**Error Message**<br>
+**Error Message**
 Invalid display or screen.

-**Error Description**<br>
+**Error Description**
-This error code is reported when attempting to operate on an invalid display device (including virtual screens).
+This error code is reported when operating on an invalid display device (including virtual screens).

-**Possible Causes**<br>
+**Possible Causes**

 1. The virtual screen has not been created.
 2. The virtual screen has been destroyed.

-**Resolution Steps**<br>
+**Resolution Steps**

-1. Before operating on a virtual screen, verify its existence and ensure it has been created.
+1. Before operating on a virtual screen, check whether it exists and ensure it has been created.
-2. Before operating on a virtual screen, check whether it has been destroyed, and ensure it remains active before performing any operations.
+2. Before operating on a virtual screen, verify that it has not been destroyed and proceed with the operation only if it is intact.

 ## 1400002 Unauthorized Operation

-**Error Message**<br>
+**Error Message**
 Unauthorized operation.

-**Error Description**<br>
+**Error Description**
-This error code is reported when attempting to perform operations on objects without proper permissions.
+This error code is reported when attempting to operate on an object for which the user lacks permission.

-**Possible Causes**<br>
+**Possible Causes**
-Attempting to operate on virtual screen objects belonging to other processes.
+Operating on a virtual screen object belonging to another process.

-**Resolution Steps**<br>
+**Resolution Steps**
-Verify whether unauthorized operations are being performed on objects from other processes, and remove any such illegal operations.
+Check for any unauthorized operations on objects from other processes and remove such illegal operations.

 ## 1400003 System Service Malfunction

-**Error Message**<br>
+**Error Message**
 This display manager service works abnormally.

-**Error Description**<br>
+**Error Description**
 This error code is reported when the system service is functioning abnormally.

-**Possible Causes**<br>
+**Possible Causes**

 1. The screen management service failed to start properly.
-2. Underlying graphics/image composition and rendering encountered an exception.
+2. Underlying graphics and image composition rendering encountered an exception.

-**Resolution Steps**<br>
+**Resolution Steps**
 The system service is experiencing internal malfunctions.
-Please retry after some time or attempt to restart the device.
+Please retry after some time or attempt restarting the device.